aaai-uc/aaai-uc.github.io/2023_schedule.md

    <td>14:00 - 14:45
    </td>
    <td>
-    How to make a good research pitch and write an excellent research statement when you are not sure of what you wanna do.
+    How to make a good research pitch and write an excellent research statement when you are not sure of what you wanna do

    </td>
   </tr>